qperfect-io/MimiqDemos/Grover/grover.md

     return circ
 ```

-## Factorizing circuit
+### Factorizing circuit
-Now we set up the circuit which uses Grovers algorithm for factorization.
-We include a single Measure instruction over the qubits in the X register as our output.
+Next, we construct the quantum circuit that implements Grover's algorithm for factorization.
+The circuit includes $K$ Grover iterations, each consisting of the multiplication operator oracle followed by the diffusion operator acting on the X and Y registers.
+To capture the result, we apply a single Measure instruction to the qubits in the X register.
+The outcome of this measurement will provide us with the information needed to determine the factors of our input number.

 ```python